intellaworld/ivoice-integration/src/readme.md

 ## Step 1: Establishing a connection

 To initiate communication with our software, you need to establish a socket connection.
-Use the follwing steps:
+Use the following steps:

 1. Open a socket connection to the specified host and port.
 2. Provide the authentication data to get permitted to establish a connection